What is Conciliation?

 You help the WRC to speedily process your request when you include the following information in your application for assistance:

-• Name of employer, the employer's address, phone and fax numbers
+- Name of employer, the employer's address, phone number and email address

-• Name of the employer's representative (if any), the representative's address, phone and fax numbers
+- Name of the employer's representative (if any), phone number and email address

-• Name of the trade union(s) involved (if any), the name of the official(s) involved, phone and fax numbers
+- Name of the trade union(s) involved (if any), the name of the trade union official(s) involved, phone numbers and email addresses

-• Names of other union(s) or parties involved (if any), phone and fax numbers
+- Names of other union(s) or parties involved (if any), phone numbers and email addresses

 How do I prepare for conciliation?

-Before attending a conference it is vital that each participant has a full understanding, as set out above, of the concept of conciliation and the procedure which is normally followed during the conference.
+Before attending a conference, it is vital that each participant has a full understanding of the concept of conciliation and the procedure which is normally followed during the conference.

-• Local discussions should have taken place and efforts to resolve the matter should have been exhausted at local level
+- Local discussions should have taken place and efforts to resolve the matter should have been exhausted at local level, where possible

-• It can be an advantage for each of the parties to have identified possible solutions to the dispute in advance of the conference
+- It may be an advantage for each of the parties to have identified possible solutions to the dispute in advance of the conference

-• All relevant information should be researched by both sides and be available at the conference.
-It can also be an advantage if persons with expertise in specific areas are in attendance at the conference
+- All relevant information should be researched by both sides and be available at the conference.
+It may also be an advantage if persons with expertise in specific areas attend the conference

-• The parties should be willing to openly discuss all aspects of the case with the IRO.
-The IRO treats as confidential all information received during the course of conciliation and will not divulge this information to the other side unless expressly permitted to do so
+- The parties should be willing to openly discuss all aspects of the case with the IRO.
+The IRO treats as confidential all information received during the conciliation process and will not divulge this information to the other side unless expressly permitted to do so

 How much does it cost?